jace-ys/lab-automation/services/data-gateway/plugins/riffyn/README.md

 # `plugin.riffyn`

-This plugin is an integration with the Riffyn API that allows data to be pushed to `runs` in a Riffyn `experiment`.
+This plugin is an integration with the [Riffyn Nexus](https://riffyn.com/) API that allows data to be pushed to `runs` in a Riffyn `experiment`.
 It includes support for multi-valued data.

 ## Configuration